 - Please tell us more about your experiences with managing other people.

-It’s important that your candidate has experience in managing and guiding other team members.
-This question can help you build a better understanding of how they might be able to guide the members within your team.
+Your candidate must have experience in managing and guiding other team members.
+This question can help you build a better understanding of how they might be able to guide the members of your team.

 - Tell us more about your biggest success to date.

 Your sales executives need to be motivated and inspired professionals.
 Present them with this prompt to see what they’ve managed to achieve in the past, and to obtain an idea of what they themselves define as sales success.

 - What do you respect in a manager?

 Your sales executives will work closely with your sales managers and other more senior profiles, so you must get an understanding of how they’re going to interact with those people and build rapport.

 - Why have you chosen this role instead of an alternative?